Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 Introspection is the process of reading your existing database structure and automatically generating a Prisma schema that matches it.

 ### Using Prisma Introspection

+The following command (don't run it yet!) introspects the schema of the database.

 ```bash
 npx prisma db pull
 ```